warthog618/gpio/README.md

 The library is fully tested, other than some error cases that are difficult to test.

 The tests are intended to be run on a Raspberry Pi with J8 pin 7 floating and with pins 15 and 16 tied together, possibly using a jumper across the header.
 The tests set J8 pin 16 to an output so **DO NOT** run them on hardware where that pin is being externally driven.

-Tests have been run successfully on Raspberry Pi B (Rev 1 and Rev 2), B+, Pi2 B, and Pi Zero W.  The library should also work on other Raspberry Pi variants, I just don't have any available to test.
+Tests have been run successfully on Raspberry Pi B (Rev 1 and Rev 2), B+, Pi2 B, Pi4 B, and Pi Zero W.  The library should also work on other Raspberry Pi variants, I just don't have any available to test.

 The tests can be cross-compiled from other platforms using